 This is a legal and binding Agreement made between you (either as an individual or as an entity) and NEC Computers Asia Pacific Sdn.
 Bhd.
 (NECCAP).
-This Agreement covers all software that is distributed with NECCAP's product, for ASIA PACIFIC Sdn.
-Bnd.
-(NECCAP).
 This Agreement covers all software that is distributed with NECCAP's product, for which there is no separate license agreement between you and the manufacturer or owner of the software (collectively referred to as "the Software").
 By using the Software that has been pre-loaded or embedded in your product or installing or downloading the Software that is included with your product or opening the sealed software packet(s) you are agreeing to be bound by the terms of this Agreement.
 If you do not agree to the terms of this Agreement, promptly return the unopened software packet(s) and the accompanying items (including but not limited to the written materials and binders or other packages) to the place you obtained them and delete any preloaded or embedded software.